thatrobotguy/ABB_IRB_1600_Setup/README.md

 This is the repository that explains how to set up the ABB IRB 1600 robot arm at WPI's Washburn Labs with ROS.

 ## Prerequisites
 This guide assumes many things about the people reading it.
 This guide is not for those kinds of people without any experience with ROS.
+This guide refers to other guides so this tutorial is not complete in the traditional sense.
+I have to point you to the other links because they may get updated sooner then this document.
+Also, I do not maintain those packages, so I am not the one with all the answers.
+This document is simply how I got my machine working, but with much more clarity than scratch work and other [MQP git repositories](https://www.wpi.edu/academics/undergraduate/major-qualifying-project).

 #### Things to have set up before starting on this guide
 1. A working installation of Ubuntu 1604 on any computer